Heroin: Medical uses

 In the United States, heroin is not accepted as medically useful.

 Under the generic name diamorphine, heroin is prescribed as a strong pain medication in the United Kingdom, where it is administered via oral, subcutaneous, intramuscular, intrathecal, intranasal or intravenous routes.
 It may be prescribed for the treatment of acute pain, such as in severe physical trauma, myocardial infarction, post-surgical pain and chronic pain, including end-stage terminal illnesses.
 In other countries it is more common to use morphine or other strong opioids in these situations.
-In 2004, the National Institute for Health and Clinical Excellence produced guidance on the management of caesarean section, which recommended the use of intrathecal or epidural diamorphine for post-operative pain relief.
-For women who have had intrathecal opioids, there should be a minimum hourly observation of respiratory rate, sedation and pain scores for at least 12 hours for diamorphine and 24 hours for morphine.
-Women should be offered diamorphine (0.3–0.4 mg intrathecally) for intra- and postoperative analgesia because it reduces the need for supplemental analgesia after a caesarean section.
-Epidural diamorphine (2.5–5 mg) is a suitable alternative.
+The National Institute for Health and Clinical Excellence has produced guidance on the management of caesarean section, which recommends the use of intrathecal or epidural diamorphine for post-operative pain relief.
+For women who have had intrathecal opioids including diamorphine, there should be a minimum hourly observation of respiratory rate, sedation and pain scores for at least 12 hours if risk factors for respiratory depression are present.
+Women should be offered diamorphine (up to 0.3mg intrathecally) for intra- and postoperative analgesia because it reduces the need for supplemental analgesia after a caesarean section.
+Epidural diamorphine (up to 3mg) is a suitable alternative.

 Diamorphine continues to be widely used in palliative care in the UK, where it is commonly given by the subcutaneous route, often via a syringe driver if patients cannot easily swallow morphine solution.
 The advantage of diamorphine over morphine is that diamorphine is more fat soluble and therefore more potent by injection, so smaller doses of it are needed for the same effect on pain.
 Both of these factors are advantageous if giving high doses of opioids via the subcutaneous route, which is often necessary for palliative care.

 It is also used in the palliative management of bone fractures and other trauma, especially in children.
-In the trauma context, it is primarily given by nose in hospital; although a prepared nasal spray is available.
-It has traditionally been made by the attending physician, generally from the same "dry" ampoules as used for injection.
+In the trauma context, it is primarily given by nose in hospital; although a prepared nasal spray is available, it has traditionally been made by the attending physician, generally from the same "dry" ampoules as used for injection.
 In children, Ayendi nasal spray is available at 720 micrograms and 1600 micrograms per 50 microlitres actuation of the spray, which may be preferable as a non-invasive alternative in pediatric care, avoiding the fear of injection in children.